 To keep things simple, I tried to order only the pork-based ramen (ton = pork, kotsu = bone stock) which is the most popular currently, and I have everything sorted from “not recommended” to “highly recommended.

-EDIT 10/19/2017: I’ve been asked how ramen stacks up to California like Mensho, Tsujita, Toraji, Kotoya, Santouka, etc, and I’d have to say it unfortunately falls short.
-If Santouka (a Hokkaido ramen chain) was an 8 out of a 10, I’d say even the #2 rated place on this list only makes a 5 at best.
+EDIT 10/19/2017, How do CO Ramen compare to CA: I’ve been asked how ramen stacks up to California like Mensho, Tsujita, Toraji, Kotoya, Ikkousha, Santouka, etc, and I’d have to say it unfortunately falls short.
+If Santouka (a Hokkaido ramen chain) was an 8 out of a 10, I’d say even the #2 rated place on this list only rates a 5 at best.

 7. Corner Ramen